Andorra in winter is pure magic!

 If you plan to go to Andorra in December, consider that the 6th and the 8th of Dec are public holidays, so more people head to the mountains, and it’ll be more crowded!

-On the other hand, if you’re looking to explore the snow, we would say the best months are January and February.
+On the other hand, if you’re travelling to Andorra for the snow, we would say the best months are January and February.
 Again, it really depends on the weather, but the snowfall probabilities are higher during those months.

 How to get to Andorra